 The European Solidarity Corps is a new EU funding programme.
 It creates opportunities for young people to volunteer or work in projects that benefit communities and people around Europe.
-It runs from October 2018 till the end of 2020.

 The European Solidarity Corps aims to promote solidarity by enhancing the local or international engagement of young people to strengthen cohesion, solidarity, democracy and citizenship in Europe.
 It focuses on the promotion of social inclusion.